rcpenny/interviews/company/亚马逊/BQ-Stories.md

 # 9. Bias for Action 崇尚行动
 ## Describe a time when you saw problems and took the initiative to correct it rather than waiting for someone else

-## Tell me about a time when you took a calculated risk.
+## Tell me about a time when you took a calculated risk success/failed.

 ## Tell me about a time you needed to get information from someone who wasn’t very responsive.
 What did you do?